sciknoworg/schema-miner/README.md

 ### Configuration

-Parameters such as API keys, base URLs, and model settings are managed using a dedicated [environment file](.env).
+Parameters such as API keys, base URLs, and model settings are managed using a dedicated environment file.
+The .env file has to be saved at the root directory of this project.

 ### Preparing Knowledge Base